tigerfarm/tigtaskrouterworker/README.md

 - TOKEN_PASSWORD : your token password (Password is required to create tokens.
 The password can be any string you want to use.)
 - WORKSPACE_SID : your TaskRouter workspace SID

-Note, if you need to redeploy and keep the same Heroku URL:
+Note, if you need to redeploy and keep the same Heroku URL remove the old app by using the Heroku dashboard: https://dashboard.heroku.com.
-- Remove the old app by using the Heroku dashboard: https://dashboard.heroku.com.
+- From the dashboard, select the app.
-- Select the app, click Settings, go to the bottom, click Delete app.
+- Click Settings.
+Go to the bottom and click Delete app.
-- Then, click Deploy to Heroku button.
-Note, you will need to re-enter the above Config Vars.
+- Then, redeploy the app by click the GitHub Deploy to Heroku button.
+Note, you will need to re-enter the Config Vars.

 ### Test the Application, Test the System